Bonython Park: History

 There is some evidence to suggest that there was a billabong on the site, used as a fishing spot for the Kaurna people prior to European settlement.
 Following the arrival of European settlers from 1837, right through to 1914, it was used as a watering place for cattle.

-The site of Bonython Park was first area occupied by Europeans, from January to March 1837.
+The site of Bonython Park was the first area occupied by Europeans, from January to March 1837.
 The migrants camped in tents and wooden huts in two camps, called Buffalo and Coromandel, after two of the ships of the First Fleet of South Australia.

 After 1837, the so-called “Native Location” was established for local Kaurna people.
 Bromley’s Camp, the first of these, was established in April 1837 by Captain Walter Bromley, the second interim Protector of Aborigines, on land that is now part of Bonython Park.
-In reality it was little more than a rations distribution point.
+In reality, it was little more than a rations distribution point.
 In August 1837, William Wyatt became the next Protector, and created a more permanent settlement south of the river.

 In October 1838 two German missionaries, Christian Teichelmann and Clamor Schürmann (and later Samuel Klose) arrived, setting themselves up at what became known as the "Old Location", studying the Kaurna language and teaching in that language.
 This was the first mission in South Australia.
 In 1839 the Native Location was moved again, across to the north side of the river, on what is now part of the Par 3 golf course.
 This was called the Pirltawardli (now the second name for Park 1 of the Park Lands), which means "possum place", also known as the "Aboriginal Location".

 In December 1840 a school opened, supported by Governor George Gawler, but the site was dismantled in 1845, on the orders of Governor George Grey, who thought it best to take the children away from their parents, and a new "Native School" run by the government, which taught only in English, was established near what is now Kintore Avenue.
 (The Native School closed in 1851, with the remaining children were taken to Poonindie Mission at Port Lincoln on the Eyre Peninsula.

 A few people continued to camp near the house of Klose, the only remaining missionary, at the site known as Pirltawardli.
 In 1846 the government build some brick sheds in part of this area, and also across the river behind the new Adelaide Gaol.
 One was for the "Murray tribe", who had moved to the area, and a smaller number of sheds for what was left of the "Adelaide tribe".

 Pirltawardli, just across the river and straddling Parks 1 and 27, is still of great significance to Kaurna people, as well as non-Indigenous South Australians.
 Nearly all of the recorded language and early written records of Kaurna culture stem from this place, documented by the missionaries, who also shared their views on race relations in the new colony.
 On 26 May 2000 a plaque was erected there commemorating its place in Adelaide’s history.